Fix the Fells relies on grants and donations to undertake our work. All donations are appreciated.

 We need around £500k each year to maintain our current level of work.
 Over the next 10-15 years we are looking to repair another 120 paths as well as maintain the existing network.

 Where does it come from?

-We receive funding from cheque and online donations, through Visitor Giving (which Nurture Lakeland manage for us) and through grants.
+We receive funding from cheque and online donations, through Visitor Giving (which the Lake District Foundation manage for us) and through grants.
 We receive support from the National Trust, Lake District National Park, Friends of the Lake District, BMC, Ramblers and a range of local businesses.